Compassionate Discipline: Raising Resilient Children [Online Course]

 This course has been taught live all across North America to sold out audiences, and now has been turned into an online course so it is now accessible to everyone.

-- Describe ways in which parenting styles can contribute to anxiety in children
+- Describe ways in which many current parenting strategies are developmentally inappropriate for children

 - PROFESSIONAL GUIDANCE: Offered by not only an expert in the field of child psychology, but by a mother of three and former elementary teacher.

 - PARENTING TOOLBOX: Learn over 25+ strategies to manage behaviour, foster resiliency, teach emotion regulation, and deepen the connection be- tween parents and their children.

 - CERTIFICATE OF COMPLETION with 6.5 instructional hours endorsed by the Canadian Counselling and Psychotherapy Association.

 - RESOURCES: Access to dozens of mental health and parenting resources